DSpace/RestContract/pooltasks.md

 ```

 Exposed links:
+* step: the workflow step
+* action: the workflow action
 * workflowitem: the workflowitem underlying the task
 * eperson: the eperson that can claim the task
 * group: the group that can claim the task